 Animal bites and scratches can present serious problems for people.
 If a wound is not cleaned and dressed properly or if medical care is not provided, the person is more likely to get an infection.
 Infections that may be passed from pets to people include:

 Cat Scratch Fever

-Cat scratch fever is caused by bacteria carried by healthy cats..
+is caused by bacteria carried by healthy kittens and cats.
 Cat scratch fever results after a cat scratches the skin, bites, or licks an open sore.
 About a week later, the point of contact develops a raised bump.
 Other symptoms may occur, like fever, fatigue, swollen lymph nodes, loss of appetite, or headache.
 Serious complications, like a high fever or pneumonia, may result.